MicrosoftDocs/windows-powershell-docs/docset/windows/tls/disable-tlsecccurve.md

 # Disable-TlsEccCurve

 ## SYNOPSIS
-Disables the TLS ECC Curve.
+Disables the Elliptic Curve Cryptography (ECC) cipher suites available for TLS(Transport Layer Security) for a computer.

 ## SYNTAX